 • Limit physical access based on job function and ensure that access is immediately revoked upon employment termination, including the return or disablement of keys, access cards, or other mechanisms

-• Track visitors using logs that trace name and company and give visitors badges or identification that expires which must be returned upon leaving the facility
+• Track visitors using logs that trace name and company and give visitors badges or identification that expires, which must be returned upon leaving the facility

 • Strictly control internal or external media distribution

-• Strictly control media storage and accessibility
+• Precisely prevent media storage and accessibility

 • Ensure that devices such as POS devices and others directly interacting with payment cards are protected from tampering and substitution